Forest Cover Lost, India Falls Behind 33 % Target

-India’s total forest, 22% of India’s total geographical area, cover currently is 713,789 sq km which currently is behind over 11% to India’s target to 33% by this year.
-This data has been released in India’s State of Forest Report (ISFR) 2021.
+As per the report, India’s State of Forest Report (ISFR) 2021, India’s total forest, 22% of India’s total geographical area, cover currently covers 713,789 sq km which is currently behind India’s target of 33% by this year.
 The increase in the forest cover has been observed as 1,540 sq km and that in tree cover is 721 sq km.

 The total forest cover, however, has increased by a mere 1,540 Sq Km.
 India’s total forest cover increased by 1.5% compared from 2015 to 2017, by 0.5% from 2017 to 2019 and by 0.2% in the next two years from 2019 to 2021.